rebel123rebel/WeatherApp/README.md

 # WeatherApp
 Sample application for getting weather information.
-Has a Launcher button to open installed applicaton.
+Has a Launcher button to open installed application.